offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | `{h}#00f n2` | a3 | ¶1 | b1 | a1 | n1 | `{h}#b00 a2` |
 | `{h}#00b n1` | a2 | n2 | a3 | ¶1 | b1 | `{h}#800 a1` |

-The first-last property is a result of the lexicographic sorting that happens.
-In the example matrix above, isolating the matrix to those rows starting with "a" shows that the second column is also lexicographically sorted.
+The phenomenon of consistent ordering between first and last columns of the matrix is essentially the first-last property: For each symbol in the sequence, the order of that symbol's instances in the first column of the matrix matches that of the last column in the matrix.
+This phenomenon happens due to the lexicographic sorting.
+In the example matrix above, isolating the matrix to those rows with "a" in the first column shows that the second column is also lexicographically sorted.

 |              |  ▼ |    |    |    |    |    |
 |--------------|----|----|----|----|----|----|